“I murder so that I may come back.”

-In May of 1968, the day before Mary Bell turned 11, she strangled a 4 year old boy named Martin Brown in an abandoned house.
-A short time later, she and a 13 year old friend broke into an orphanage, smashed the place up, and left notes that claimed responsibility for Brown’s murder, but the police just assumed that it was a prank.
+In May of 1968, the day before Mary Bell turned 11, she strangled a 4-year-old boy named Martin Brown in an abandoned house.
+A short time later, she and a 13 year-old friend broke into an orphanage and smashed the place up.
+They left notes that claimed responsibility for Brown’s murder, but the police just assumed that it was a prank.

 She was only convicted with two counts of manslaughter, both because of her young age and her psychiatric evaluation, in which she showed all the common signs of psychopathy.
 She was held until the age of 23 and then set free, which she remains to this day.

 In November 2015, Jaine Ferreira went into her backyard in Rio Grande do Sul, Brazil to check on her 17-month-old son, Lorenzo.
 When she found him, he was covered in blood with a snake struggling to get free from his mouth.
 Terrified, the Jaine grabbed the toddler and rushed him to the hospital.
 But when doctors examined him, they found no injuries and no signs of poisoning.
 Apparently, Lorenzo had found the snake, bitten it, and killed it, all before it could hurt him.
 The snake turned out to be a jararaca, which is an Amazonian viper that happens to be one of the most venomous snakes in the Americas.

 Barry Dale Loukaitis

 “This sure beats the hell out of Algebra.”

 One cold February afternoon in 1996, 15 year-old Barry Dale Loukaitis walked into his algebra classroom dressed like a Wild West gunslinger.
 He was armed to the teeth and opened fire on his classmates.
 He killed two students and his Algebra teacher, saying in the panic, “This sure beats the hell out of algebra, doesn’t it?”